swiftlang/swift/README.md

 ## Testing Swift

-The simplest way to run the Swift test suite is by passing the `--test` and `--validation-test` flags to `build-script`:
+The simplest way to run the Swift test suite is using the `tensorflow_test` build preset, which runs the entire Swift test suite (including new TensorFlow tests):

-    utils/build-script --enable-tensorflow --test --validation-test
+    utils/build-script --preset=tensorflow_test

 Swift for TensorFlow adds the following new test suites: